tsdat/pipeline-template/README.md

     - A new window pane will show up on the left of VS Code showing test status
     - Verify that all tests have passed (Green check marks)

+5. Set up yaml validation: run `tsdat generate-schema` from the command line

+    > NOTE: if you would like to validate your configuration files using one of the supported standards (i.e., ACDD or IOOS), then please use the `--standards` flag and pass either `acdd` or `ioos`.

 ## Processing Data

 - The `runner.py` script can be run from the command line to process input data files: